• Meet Our Instructors •

 Yonkyu Pilar has also been involved in her church and volunteer work for years.
 She has been an elder, deacon and choir member at the Pleasantville Presbyterian Church and has gone on mission trips to Appalachia and Costa Rica.
 Yonkyu Pilar has also taught Sunday School and Bible Study at the church.
 Additionally, she spent years organizing Fellowship activities at the church so all members could feel included.

 SENPAI MICHELLE WELLANSKY began her martial arts training when she was 7-years old and earned her first Black Belt in Karate in 2006.
 She started training at Fusion in 2009 and earned her Fusion Black Belt in February 2014.
 Senpai Michelle has been teaching at Fusion since 2013.
 She has also been involved in mission work at her church, including rebuilding homes in Appalachia and refurbishing a children’s center in Costa Rica.
-Senpai Michelle earned her masters in Library and Information Science in 2021 and is currently a children’s librarian in the Rye Free Reading Room public library.
+Senpai Michelle earned her masters in Library and Information Science in 2021 and is currently a children’s librarian in the New York Public Library.